MicrosoftDocs/sdk-api/sdk-api-src/content/pathcch/nf-pathcch-pathalloccanonicalize.md

 <li>\\?\Volume{guid}\</li>
 </ul>

-This function does not convert forward slashes (`/`) into back slashes (`\`), it leaves them unmodified in the output.
-In cases of attacker controlled input, this function by itself, can not be used to convert paths into a form that can be compared with other paths for sub-path or file identity tests.
-Callers that need that should convert forward to back slashes before calling this function.
+This function does not convert forward slashes (`/`) into back slashes (`\`).
+With untrusted input, this function by itself, cannot be used to convert paths into a form that can be compared with other paths for sub-path or identity.
+Callers that need that ability should convert forward to back slashes before using this function.